-High intensity hollow cathodes (also called high brightness (see Note a)) are made by shielding the cathode lip or reducing its diameter and thus increasing the current and ion densities.
+High intensity hollow cathodes (also called high brightness) are made by shielding the cathode lip or reducing its diameter and thus increasing the current and ion densities.
 This partly inhibits the emission of sputtered material and may result in a higher atomic line intensity per unit current.